stanleyseow/langchain-testing/README.md

 # langchain-testing

+## Run with question in the cli
-## node index.js what is the author name
+node index.js what is the author name